 In real life, I don’t really like to tackle philosophical issues very often.
-Actually, I don’t like to talk too much about life, money, love, and other important issues such as the physical impossibility of death in the mind of someone living.
+Actually, I don’t like to talk too much about life, love, and other important issues such as the physical impossibility of death in the mind of someone living.
 More so, I usually make fun of those issues.

 Why do I do that?